New York Crew

-New York Crew was a 7-inch EP released by the New York City hardcore band Judge.
+New York Crew is an EP released by the New York City hardcore band Judge.
 The record was released on guitarist John Porcelly's record label, Schism Records, in 1988.
 The record was then later repressed by Revelation Records.

 At the time of recording and release, Judge was a two-man project, featuring both John "Porcell" Porcelly (at the time of Youth Of Today) and former Death Before Dishonor drummer Mike "Judge" Ferraro.
 Porcell played the guitar and bass tracks on the record, whilst Mike played drums as well as doing the vocal tracks (not both at the same time).
 The EP only took about five hours to complete, including the mixing.

 The following year, in 1989, as well as re-pressing the EP onto vinyl, the tracks also appeared as bonus tracks on the end of CD version of the band's LP, Bringin' It Down, released by Revelation Records.
 In 2005, Revelation Records re-released the tracks again, this time as part of the band's discography, entitled What It Meant: The Complete Discography.